Making Music Type

 Music fonts were developed by shaping metal into the shapes necessary to produce a metal punch.
 The punch was tempered and used to make a matrix in which molten metal was poured to produce the type.
 The type included notes, staff lines, and other music symbols.
 The following examples are taken from Grande Musicque by Hendrik van den Keere (1577).

-Matrix - A matrix is punched with the steel punch into copper or another metal.
+A music staff matrix is punched with the steel punch into copper or another metal.
 Molten metal is poured onto the matrix.

-Assembling Type - Pieces of other type were added to place the notes on different parts of the staff.
+Pieces of other music type were added to place the notes on different parts of the music staff.

 Examples of music moveable type that were pieced together in order to print music on paper.